-God's ways are good for people.
-They revive our soul, they make us wise, they give joy to the heart, they give light to the eyes, they are more precious than gold and sweeter than honey.
+That's the first.
+The second thing to remember is what Psalm 19 has in mind: God's commands are good for people.
+They revive our souls, they make us wise, they give joy to our hearts, they give light to the eyes, they are more precious than gold and sweeter than honey.

 God's laws and decrees are the gateway into blessing and life.
-God's greatest kindness was to show us the right way to live.
-Psalm 1 already covered this.
+God's great kindness was to show us the right way to live.
+Psalm 1 already said this.
 If we live in God's ways, our life will be a healthy tree that always has water and bears fruit when it is time for fruit.

 It is a jump for you to see God's decrees and commands like this?
 Do you find them an unpleasant burden?
-At least some of them?
-Do they seem not good for you but bad for you?
 Why can't we just do what we want?
-The answer of Psalm 19 is: it is best for you to live God's way.
+Psalm 19 answers: it is best for you to live God's way.